hsenasilva/sample-cqrs/README.md

 CQRS Sample
 ==================================================

-This sample code helps get you started with a CQRS Pattern
+This sample code helps get you started with a CQRS + Event Sourcing Patterns

 To know about CQRS: https://martinfowler.com/bliki/CQRS.html